Shrine Catholic Schools

-Shrine Catholic Schools is a private, co-educational, Roman Catholic school serving preschool through grade 12.
-It is located in Royal Oak, Michigan and affiliated with National Shrine of the Little Flower Church.
+Shrine Catholic Schools is a private, co-educational Catholic school serving preschool through grade 12.
+It is located in Royal Oak, Michigan, and is affiliated with the National Shrine of the Little Flower Basilica.

 The school consists of Shrine Catholic Grade School on one campus and Shrine Catholic Academy (middle school) and Shrine Catholic High School on another campus.

-The school was founded as "Little Flower High School," an all-girls school, in the late 1930s.
-The all-boys school, "Shrine High School", was added later, and the schools were eventually merged.
+The school was founded as Little Flower High School, an all-girls school, in the late 1930s.
+The all-boys school, Shrine High School, was added later, and the schools were eventually merged.

 History

 Father Charles Coughlin helped establish the institution while serving as one of the first Roman Catholic priests to preach to a widespread audience over the medium of radio during the Great Depression.
 His program became increasingly controversial as World War II approached, bringing national attention to the parish.
 The Bishop asked Fr.
 Coughlin to give up his radio show, which he did.
 The school maintained the name "Shrine of the Little Flower High School" into the 1960s, when it became "Shrine High School" until its latest name change in 2001.